Zibbp/Ceres/README.md

   <h2 align="center">Ceres</h2>

   <p align="center">
-    Archive Twitch VODs with a rendered chat.
+    Archive Twitch Streams and VODs with a rendered chat.
   </p>
 </div>

+---

+### v0.0.6 Update

+Archiving live streams is finally here!
+Update v0.0.6 brings support to archive both the video stream and the chat of a live stream.
+Check out the [wiki page](https://github.com/Zibbp/Ceres/wiki/Live-Stream-Archiving#update-v006-includes-the-ability-to-archive-live-streams) for more information.

+---

 <!-- TABLE OF CONTENTS -->
 <details>